relston/mark/README.md

 poetry run python -m pytest tests/test_llm.py
 ```

+# TODO
+- Add support for url's in the markdown

 # Design direction
 This gets parsed and uploaded to gpt vision as context
 ```markdown